The 10 [Best Cheap] Africa Volunteer Programs Providers 2022

 In addition to the 10 featured organizations in this list, we would like to include an additional five that are definitely worth your time to check out if you’re not convinced by any of the main entries in this list.
 These include:

 Projects Abroad, which is one of the most prolific volunteer organizations around and enjoys an incredibly good review rating across sites such as a 9.2 score on Go Overseas, 4.6/5 on Volunteer Forever, 9.4 on Trust Pilot, and 9.45 on Go Abroad with about 2000 former volunteers providing feedback on their time as a volunteer in Africa or elsewhere.

 Global Volunteers, which looks great but has comparatively few reviews but great scores including 9.4 on Go Overseas and 4.5/5 on Volunteer Forever, but with just roughly 140 volunteers leaving feedback.

 GoEco, an organization founded in 2006 and focused on sustainable development and growth.
 They also have great reviews, with 9.76 on Go Abroad and 9.4 on Go Overseas with more than 550 former volunteers talking about their volunteer trips to Africa and elsewhere.

-Naturally Africa Volunteers, a South African organization with a good review score but again low amount of reviews.
-They have a 9.4/10 rating on Go Overseas, 4.9/5 on Volunteer Forever and 9.7 on Go Abroad but with only about 40 reviewers checking in.
+Naturally Africa Volunteers, a South African organization with a good review score but again a low amount of reviews.
+They have a 9.4/10 rating on Go Overseas, 4.9/5 on Volunteer Forever, and 9.7 on Go Abroad but with only about 40 reviewers checking in.